 Not your average "Who makes the best AT?" thread.
 This is an above average one!

 1) Consumer Reports ranks Cooper AT3 as number 1.
 Several 4x4 magazines tested the top ATs and ranked Cooper AT3 best.
 Price is medium.
-Good value.
+Good value, IMO.
+The AT3 has a 55,000 mile tread warranty.

 I have Cooper AT3 and love them.
 I like them much better than the BFG AT and General Grabber AT2 I previously owned.
 Cooper AT3 is much better on road than BFG AT and Grabber AT2; and Cooper AT3 is better off road too.
 The Cooper AT3 even has decent mud ability off road!

 1, 10, or in between?)
 Tire Rack ranks Firestone Destination AT as number 1, but Consumer Reports ranks it as number 10.
 There are numerous 4x4 magazines who tested it and liked it, one loved it.
-So I'm sure it's one of the best.
-I think its ranking belongs somewhere among the top 5.
-Price is very good.
-Excellent value.
+So I'm sure it's reasonably good.
+I think its ranking belongs somewhere around # 5.
+Price is good.

 3) Consumer Reports ranks Hankook Dynapro ATM as number 3.
-Petersons Offroad ranks Hankook Dynapro RF10 ATM as number 3.
+Petersons Offroad ranks Hankook Dynapro ATM number 3.
 Price is expensive, but worth it, IMO.

 3 or 5?)
 Tire Rack ranks Kumho Road Venture SAT KL61 as number 3.
 Consumer Reports ranked it as number 5.
 ConsumerSearch.com ranked it the best value priced AT.
 Price is very very good.
 Excellent value.